cesar-ilharco/acl-2020/_posts/2021-06-10-registration-blurb-for-website.md

 ## Reduced Rate Memberships
 The ACL offers a discount to members from developing countries.
 We hope this discount will allow for more people from these countries to become a part of the ACL and enjoy its benefits.
 To be able to benefit from reduced rate memberships, you need to become a member through the ACL Member Portal.
 You can then register for the conference as a current member.
 For more information follow this link: [https://www.aclweb.org/portal/content/membership-fees](https://www.aclweb.org/portal/content/membership-fees)

+## Virtual Conference Cancellation Policy
+For cancellations received up to two weeks prior to the conference, registration fees will be reimbursed; ACL membership (if paid as part of the registration) is not reimbursable.